French-Brian/CI_CD/README.md

 - You should see the Main Event landing page with Login and Join.

 ---
+##Extensions and Dependencies

-Recommended Extensions for VSCODE (all these extensions get added to the project when you run the command "npm install"
+Recommended Extensions for VSCODE (all the necessary extensions should be added to the project when you run the command "npm install"):

 - React Native Tools- Microsoft
 - VS Code ESLint extension- Microsoft